Codecademy/docs/content/general/concepts/bot/bot.md

 ---
-Title: 'Bot'
+Title: "Bot"
-Description: 'Bots are software applications which perform automated services.
+Description: "Bots are software applications which perform automated services.
 Bots perform tedious and repetitive tasks quicker and more efficiently than it would take humans.
 On the internet, servers use robots.txt files to state the rules for bot behavior on the server.
-It is estimated that up to half of all internet traffic is made up of computer bots performing tasks on the web.'
+It is estimated that up to half of all internet traffic is made up of computer bots performing tasks on the web."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Best Practices'
+  - "Best Practices"
-  - 'Memory'
+  - "Memory"
 CatalogContent:
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Bots** are software applications which perform automated services.
 Bots perform tedious and repetitive tasks quicker and more efficiently than it would take humans.